PUBLICATIONS & CURATORIAL WORK

 Curatorial Work

-Women of Canyon Cinema.
-A research and curatorial project that unearths women filmmakers in the Canyon Cinema collection.
+Women of Canyon Cinema A research and curatorial project that unearths women behind the scenes and filmmakers in the Canyon Cinema collection.
 This program addresses a lack of recognition and scholarship of this work in academia and the art world.
+Screening and discussion with Steve Anker, Maia Cybelle Carpenter, Antonella Bonfanti, Janis Crystal Lipzin and Amy Reid.
+Roxie Theater, San Francisco April 22, 2024.

 No Punk Transgressions.
 Retrospective screening series of Punk and No Wave films.
 Currently seeking project funding and additional presentation partners.
 San Francisco Film Society has offered support for this project.